 |Airport lounge access||Yes||No|

 *Select a qualifying airline and then receive up to $200 (Platinum) or $100 (Gold) per calendar year in statement credits when incidental fees, such as baggage fees and other incidentals, are charged by the airline to your card.

 Before you cancel a Membership Rewards earning card from American Express, make sure you don’t lose your points!

 If you cancel a Membership Rewards earning card without opening another Membership Rewards earning card first, you will lose your points.
 So if you ever need to cancel, I suggest either transferring to the partner that you’re most likely to use in the future or opening a no-fee Membership Rewards earning card.
 For a list of Membership Rewards earning cards, click here.

 Since I already have a premium travel credit card, I am going to cancel my Amex Platinum Card before the annual fee is due.

-I just applied and was approved for the Amex Premier Rewards Gold Card!
+I just applied and was approved for the Premier Rewards Gold Card from American Express!
 I like the bonus categories on the Premier Rewards Gold card and I like that there is no annual fee for the first year.
-AND more great news: when I applied, I actually got an offer for 50,000 bonus Amex MR after spending $2,000 in the first 3 months.
-Normally this bonus is more like 25,000 MR points.
-Click the link on our best current deals page to see if you get a higher than normal offer!

 If we really miss having the Amex Platinum Card, Ryan can apply for it and receive a sign up bonus since he has never had that card.

-To see our current favorite credit card sign up bonus deals, click here.
+To see more of our current favorite credit card sign up bonus deals, click here.